-Oral Language is the foundation for literacy development because our written language is based on representing the sounds the speech.
+Oral Language is the foundation for learning how to read and write because our written language is based on the sounds the speech.

 Other ways to support oral language development include: